 For providing and maintaining yVaults, Yearn Finance collects a 20% performance fee from the yield generated from each Vault.
 There is also a 2% annual management fee.
 All APYs listed on Yearn Finance take into account both the performance and management fees.

 The final yield farming platform on our list is another DeFi-based protocol called Beefy Finance.
 Beefy Finance is another yield optimization platform that searches for the best returns across a variety of DeFi applications.
-As all DeFi applications are permissionless, Beefy Finance aims to simplify the process of yield farming and allow investors to generate returns while retaining custody of all funds.
+Beefy Finance is a good option to consider with its yield farming process to generate returns while retaining custody of all funds.

 Like Yearn Finance, Beefy’s main products are called Vaults.
 Each Vault is associated with either one or a set of cryptocurrencies, which work with a complex strategy for optimizing yield and reinvesting returns.
 However, this complex strategy is not witnessed by investors.
 An investor simply deposits cryptocurrencies into a Vault and the complex strategy interacts with DeFi applications in the background.